patternfly/patternfly-react/packages/react-core/src/components/Tooltip/examples/Tooltip.md

           />
         </div>
         <div style={{ border: '1px solid'}}>
-          position (will flip if enableFlip is true)
+          position (will flip if enableFlip is true).
+The 'auto' position requires enableFlip to be set to true.
           <Select
             onToggle={() => setPositionSelectOpen(!positionSelectOpen)}
             onSelect={(event, selection) => {